 This article will give you a full guide on how to run a paid subscription business on Telegram in minutes.

 What is a Telegram Subscription?

-- All media shared is stored on the cloud so users will never find that their device has filled up with pictures from the Telegram app.
-This means that there will never be a need to sort through old messages, content, or attachments to clear out space.
+All shared media is saved on the cloud, so your device won't fill up with pictures from the Telegram app.
+You won't need to go through old messages, content, or attachments to make space.

 How can I create a Telegram Subscription?